Angelians

 Heinrich stood and raised his hands, palms down in placation.
 “Luis . . . now Luis . . . you need to really think through what you’re doing.
 You need to let yourself recover from this encounter, from the shock.
 To process it.
 You need to make sure you are really remembering.”

-Luis asked at the nurse’ station for Jodi and was told she was seeing a patient.
+Luis asked for Jodi at the nurse’ station and was told she was seeing a patient.
 He decided he had time to look in on one of the many patients and their families he had befriended as a volunteer.
 It was a mission he had set for himself after his recovery; to help others as he had been helped.

 “You’re not getting rid of me soon,” said Luis, grinning back.
 They stood, and he hugged Marina the mother, and shook the hand of Otto, the father.
 Luis quickly turned his attention to Andreas.